 - Your computer’s camera or webcam needs to be eye level; that’s what you’ll be looking at, not the interviewer’s face.
 Place your laptop on a platform that makes the camera eye-level.

-- Your background should be clear or have very little on the wall.
+- Your background should have very little on the wall.
 Make sure it’s not cluttered, which can say something about your personality or that you were too “busy” to tidy up.
+As well, your background shouldn’t be bland.
+Some books in the background are a nice touch.

 - Sound quality is also important.
 If you’re in an open room, there may be an echo that is quite noticeable.
 The more objects in the room the better, as long as they’re not visible to the interviewer.

-- Background noise is a no no, just as it is with the telephone interview.
+- Background noise is a no no, just as it is with a telephone interview.
 Be free of any distractions to you and the interviewer.
-Your children fighting in the other room can be heard, as well as a loud telephone.
+Your children playing in the other room can be heard, as well as loud outside noise.
+Often times fire trucks and ambulances ride by my house, so I warn people with whom I’m Skyping of this.

 - Lighting is perhaps the most overlooked aspect of a Skype interview.
 Here are some pointers: Have your laptop facing a window, not behind it.
 Lamps placed below you will cause an eerie appearance.

-What this outstanding video of the logistics of a Skype interview. http://tinyurl.com/zby4u6n
+Watch this outstanding video of the logistics of a Skype Interview. http://tinyurl.com/zby4u6n

 As said earlier, Skype interviews are becoming more common; so you need to be prepared.
 I suggest you take some time two nights before the interview to set up an account and practice Skyping with a close friend or relative to make sure things go smoothly.